 - Want it to be even richer?
 Add in a splash of cream, or use half-and-half instead of milk.

 - Change it up by using half ground Italian sausage and half ground beef for more delicious flavor!

 - If you want to go a little fancy, add in a splash of sherry.

-- You could add in some mushrooms if you like - I've seen similar recipes do this.
+- For veggies additions, you could add in some mushrooms if you like.
+I’ve seen similar recipes do this.
+Chopped frozen mixed vegetables (try peas and carrots) would be good too.

-Try mashed potatoes (actually, any kind of potatoes would be good), egg noodles, or rice.
-A reader on Instagram let me know that she grew up calling this "creamed beef" and it was her favorite breakfast growing up.
+- A reader on Instagram let me know that she grew up calling this “creamed beef”, and it was her favorite breakfast growing up.
 She would eat it on generously buttered toast, and I think that sounds delicious too!

 Easy Hamburger Gravy

 - 1/4 teaspoon Italian seasoning

 - 2 teaspoons beef bouillon paste I used Better Than Bouillon